mmrmilon/mizanurrahman/README.md

 </p>
 <p align="justify">
   <samp>
-    :loudspeaker: I’m a passionate software developer with over 10+ years of professional experience to build web applications using the .NET stack maintaining the highest quality standard.
-Highly productive with effective task management skills and a working knowledge of agile methodologies.
+    :loudspeaker: I’m a passionate software developer with over 11+ years of professional experience to build web applications using the .NET stack maintaining the highest quality standard.
+My diverse technological proficiency enables me to handle an array of challenges with ease and consistently deliver outstanding outcomes.
+Whether you require a new software solution or an upgrade to an existing one, my extensive skills and experience can assist you in achieving success.
   </samp>
 </p>
 <p align="center">
   <samp>
-    :sparkles: Favorite Tech: Asp.Net C#, JavaScript, Angular JS, React JS... <br>
+    :sparkles: Favorite Tech & Tools: Asp.Net C#, JavaScript, React JS, Angular JS, Azure DevOps... <br>
     :notebook: I’m currently learning Angular, Typescript and Node JS... :heart_eyes:  <br>
   </samp>
 </p>